-New Hanover County Commissioner Jonathan Barfield plans to run for the District 7 seat in Congress in 2014.
+WILMINGTON, NC (WECT) – New Hanover County Commissioner Jonathan Barfield announced Tuesday he plans to file to run for the District 7 seat held by incumbent Congressman Mike McIntyre in 2014.

-Frances Weller " I am excited to get the chance not just to serve the citizens of New Hanover County, but everyone in the Seventh District."
+Barfield made the announcement on WECT News at 5:00, telling Frances Weller " I am excited to get the chance not just to serve the citizens of New Hanover County, but everyone in the Seventh District."

 Barfield says he has had the conversation with McIntyre about possibly running for the seat.
 "It's a seat I have my eye on for a long time," he said in the live interview.

 Barfield is the owner of Barfield & Associates Realty in Wilmington.
 He was first elect to the New Hanover County Commission in 2008.
 He served as Chairman of the Board on two occasions.
 The first year-long term began in December of 2010.
 Barfield later served as Chairman for two months beginning in October of 2012, when then-chairman Ted Davis resigned to fill the legislative seat held by former Rep. Danny McComas.
 Barfield was re-elected to a second term in November, finishing third to Woody White and Beth Dawson for three open seats on the Board.

 McIntyre is serving his ninth term in Congress, after winning a close re-election campaign over former state Senator David Rouzer.
 The margin of victory was less than 1,600 votes, according to the North Carolina State Board of Elections, the closest re-election outcome of McIntyre's political history.
 Should he run for re-election to a tenth term, the Democratic attorney from Lumberton would have to run in a primary election, something he has not had to do in years.
 Records show he defeated Randy Crow in primary elections in both 1998 & 2000, winning easily each time.